pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT18/README.md

 ---

+# Literature Survey

+## Existing Solutions

+### Intrusion Detection Systems (IDS)
+- *IoT-Based Smart Home Security System*: Utilizes PIR motion sensors and alerts for intrusion detection.
+However, it is limited to standalone security.
+- *IoT Security Survey*: Explores IoT security methods, emphasizing challenges in scalability and integration.

+### Health Monitoring Systems
+- *IoT-Based Health Monitoring System*: Tracks heart rate and body temperature with real-time alerts but lacks integration into smart home ecosystems.

+## Research Gaps and Our Objective
+- *Use of Multiple Sensors*: Existing solutions lack comprehensive multi-sensor setups for intrusion detection.
+- *Integration Challenges*: There is a lack of integration between intrusion detection and health monitoring.
+- *Unified IoT Platforms*: Limited focus on creating unified IoT platforms for enhanced user convenience in smart homes.

+## Challenges
+- *Integration Complexity*: Combining intrusion detection and health monitoring is difficult due to limited resources.
+- *Real-Time Functionality*: Ensuring real-time performance across diverse IoT systems is challenging.
+- *Privacy and Security Concerns*: Addressing privacy and security issues related to sensitive health.
+- *Cost-Effectiveness*: Developing scalable, user-friendly, and cost-effective solutions.

+---

 ## Proposed Solution

+#### Relevance of Proposed Work
 *The Integrated IoT-Based Smart Home System* will utilize a Raspberry Pi as the central controller.
 The system will integrate intrusion detection through motion sensors, health monitoring through wearable devices.
 A mobile app will provide a user-friendly interface for monitoring, control, and alerts.
 1. *Intrusion Detection:*
    - Motion sensors and cameras will detect unauthorized movements and send alerts to the homeowner's smartphone.